Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/Policy-Documents/Subscriber-Agreement.md

 * Introductory offers; or
 * Other promotional incentives.

-Compendium does not offer bundled promotions that combine a personal subscription with guild-wide benefits, or vice versa - personal and guild-wide subscriptions are independent and are not packaged together.
+Compendium does not offer bundled promotions that combine a personal subscription with guild-wide benefits, or vice versa.
+Personal and guild-wide subscriptions are independent and are not packaged together.

 Promotions may be subject to additional terms and conditions.